 If you transferred your Police Pension to a private scheme then you may have been mis-sold, leaving you less well-off in retirement, even if your pot seems to have grown dramatically for the moment.

-For those that took financial advice in order to make this happen, there could be a way to get justice with a winning claim.
+For those that took financial advice in order to make this happen, there could be a way to get justice with a winning mis-sold pension claim.

-To check, get in touch with Get Claims Advice for a FREE Initial Assessment – a chat with one of our dedicated case assessors who can usually spot a mis-sold pension transfer.
+To check, get in touch with Spencer Churchill Claims Advice for a FREE Initial Assessment – a chat with one of our dedicated case assessors who can usually spot a mis-sold final salary pension transfer.

-If they do feel you may have been mis-sold, we may be able to help you make a claim on a No Win – No Fee* basis, to help you recover some of the losses you will later experience from having transferred your pension.
+If they do feel you may have been mis-sold, we may be able to help you make a claim with no upfront cost, to help you recover some of the losses you will later experience from having transferred your pension.

 Moving a final salary or other defined benefit pension is rarely advisable, except in certain situations.

-While moving your pension may earn your adviser big fees and commissions, you may lose more than you realised.
+While moving your pension may earn your adviser big fees and commissions, you may lose more than you hoped.